 Local Authorities derive their power from statute and their financial and accounting framework is closely controlled by primary and secondary legislation.
-Where there is a conflict between a legal requirement and an accounting standard, the legal requirement will take precedence over the accounting standard.
+Where there is a conflict between a legal requirement and an accounting standard, the legal requirement will take precedence over the accounting standard (the position required by the accounting standard will be shown in the Comprehensive Income and Expenditure Statement and the effect of the legislative requirement in the Movement in Reserves Statement).